 The Toy Making Area is where all the painting happens.
-If we had pretend play tools I would have added them here to… but all of the kids tools are real (and in the garage).
+If we had pretend play tools, I would have added them here, too… but all of the kids tools are real (and in the garage).

 The Toy Making Area Includes